siriusctrl/UniPublic/AI/week2.md

 ### Problem Solving Agents

+- Online

+  - You have to explore the environment while make decision

-- ==Online v.s Offline problems==
+- Offline

+  - More like a search problem where you have the information of the environment and rule of the environment

+- Evaluate problems from

+  - states
+  - actions
+  - Goal test
-  - Difference?
+  - Path cost

 ### Uninformative Search

 - Evaluate using
   - Completeness
-    - Does it always find a solution if on exist
+    - Does it always find a solution if one exist
   - Time complexity
     - Number of nodes generated/expanded
   - Space complexity